-Illustrat Illustrative Controls: 4.6.8 The CA follows a CA key destruction script for key destruction ceremonies that includes the following: a) definition and assignment of participant roles and responsibilities; b) management approval for conduct of the key destruction ceremony; c) specific cryptographic hardware, software and other materials including identifying information, e.g., serial numbers, that contain the CA key copies to be destroyed; d) specific steps performed during the key destruction ceremony, including; a.
-HSM and/or cryptographic hardware zeroisation/initialisation b.
-HSM and/or cryptographic hardware physical destruction c.
-Deletion of any encrypted files containing the CA key or fragments thereof e) physical security requirements for the ceremony location (e.g., barriers, access controls and logging controls); f) procedures for secure storage of cryptographic hardware and any associated activation materials following the key destruction ceremony pending their disposal or additional destruction g) sign-off on the script or in a log from participants and witnesses indicating whether the key destruction ceremony script; and h) notation of any deviations from the key destruction ceremony script (e.g., documentation of steps taken to address any technical issues).
-4.6.9 CA key destruction ceremonies are independently witnessed by internal or external auditors.
+- 4.6.8 The CA follows a CA key destruction script for key destruction ceremonies that includes the following: - a) definition and assignment of participant roles and responsibilities; - b) management approval for conduct of the key destruction ceremony; - c) specific cryptographic hardware, software and other materials including identifying information, e.g., serial numbers, that contain the CA key copies to be destroyed; - d) specific steps performed during the key destruction ceremony, including; - a.
+HSM and/or cryptographic hardware zeroisation/initialisation - b.
+HSM and/or cryptographic hardware physical destruction - c.
+Deletion of any encrypted files containing the CA key or fragments thereof - e) physical security requirements for the ceremony location (e.g., barriers, access controls and logging controls); - f) procedures for secure storage of cryptographic hardware and any associated activation materials following the key destruction ceremony pending their disposal or additional destruction - g) sign-off on the script or in a log from participants and witnesses indicating whether the key destruction ceremony was performed in accordance with the detailed key destruction ceremony script; and - h) notation of any deviations from the key destruction ceremony script (e.g., documentation of steps taken to address any technical issues). - 4.6.9 CA key destruction ceremonies are independently witnessed by internal or external auditors.

-C Criterion

-4 .7 CA Key Compromise
+4.7 | CA Key Compromise

-- The CA maintains controls to provide reasonable assurance that continuity of operations is maintained in the event of the compromise of the CA's private keys and any certificates, signed with the compromised keys, are revoked and reissued.
+The CA maintains controls to provide reasonable assurance that continuity of operations is maintained in the event of the compromise of the CA's private keys and any certificates, signed with the compromised keys, are revoked and reissued.

 Illustra Illustrative Controls: 4.7.1 The CA's business continuity plans address the compromise or suspected compromise of a CA's private keys as a disaster.
 4.7.2 Disaster recovery procedures include the revocation and reissuance of all certificates that were signed with that CA's private key, in the event of the compromise or suspected compromise of a CA's private signing key.
-4.7.3 The recovery procedures used if the CA's private key is compromised include the following actions: a) how secure key usage in the environment is re-established; b) how the CA's old public key is revoked; c) how affected parties are notified (e.g., impacted CAs, Repositories, Subscribers and CVSPs); d) how the CA's new public key is provided to the end entities and Relying Parties together with the mechanism for their authentication; and e) how the subscriber's public keys are re-certified.
-4.7.4 In the event that the CA has to replace its Root CA private key, procedures are in place for the secure and authenticated revocation of the following: a) the old CA root public key; b) the set of all certificates (including any self-signed) issued by a Root CA or any CA based on the compromised private key; and c) any subordinate CA public keys and corresponding certificates that require recertification.
-4.7.5 The CA's business continuity plan for key compromise addresses who is notified and what actions are taken with system software and hardware, symmetric and asymmetric keys,
+4.7.3 The recovery procedures used if the CA's private key is compromised include the following actions: a) how secure key usage in the environment is re-established;b) how the CA's old public key is revoked; c) how affected parties are notified (e.g., impacted CAs, Repositories, Subscribers and CVSPs); d) how the CA's new public key is provided to the end entities and Relying Parties together with the mechanism for their authentication; and e) how the subscriber's public keys are re-certified.
+4.7.4 In the event that the CA has to replace its Root CA private key, procedures are in place for the secure and authenticated revocation of the following: a) the old CA root public key;b) the set of all certificates (including any self-signed) issued by a Root CA or any CA based on the compromised private key; and c) any subordinate CA public keys and corresponding certificates that require recertification.
+4.7.5 The CA's business continuity plan for key compromise addresses who is notified and what actions are taken with system software and hardware, symmetric and asymmetric keys, previously generated signatures and encrypted data.
+4.7.6 The CA's business continuity plan considers key replication techniques.

-Crite erion 4.8 CA Cryptographic Hardware Life Cycle Management The CA maintains controls to provide reasonable assurance that: • devices used for private key storage and recovery, and the interfaces to these devices are tested before usage for integrity; • access to CA cryptographic hardware is limited to authorised personnel in trusted roles, using multiple person control; and CA cryptographic bardware is functioning correctly
+4.8 CA Cryptographic Hardware Life Cycle Management

+- devices used for private key storage and recovery, and the interfaces to these devices are tested before usage for integrity; - access to CA cryptographic hardware is limited to authorised personnel in trusted roles, using multiple person control; and - CA cryptographic hardware is functioning correctly.